Calendar Contest Guidelines

 - Only photographs of companion animals will be selected.
-Companion animals may include dogs, cats, rabbits, birds, hamsters, gerbils, ferrets, guinea pigs, rats, mice, chinchillas and horses.
-Please, no exotic animals.
-Photos with humans fully or partially in the frame will not be included in the calendar.
+Photos with humans will not be included in the calendar.

 - All animals must be depicted in a humane and dignified manner.
 No prong or choke collars, please.

-- If your entry was taken by a professional photographer or commercial studio, you must mail a signed copyright release to the Wisconsin Humane Society, 4500 W. Wisconsin Avenue, Milwaukee, WI 53208, Attn: Calendar Contest.
+- If your entry was taken by a professional photographer or commercial studio, you must send us a signed copyright release, by mail (Wisconsin Humane Society, 4500 W. Wisconsin Avenue, Milwaukee, WI 53208, Attn: Allie Christman), email (firstname.lastname@example.org), or fax (Attn: Allie at 414-431-6200).
 Be sure to include your full name and the file name of the photo you sent along with the release.

-- You will be notified ONLY if your photo is chosen for the cover or as a Photo of the Month.
+- You will be notified if your photo is chosen for the cover or as a Photo of the Month.
+All other photos will appear in the calendar on a collage page.

 Tips for Taking a Great Picture